 Municipality Criteria Specific to Housing?
 Most Recent Policy Date Types of Housing Duration of Exemption Exemption Amount City of Abbotsford Yes 2023- MAY-29 First Stage: Emergency shelters, extreme weather shelters, youth safety houses, and transition housing.
 No rent is collected.
 Second Stage: Recovery homes, transitional housing, and supportive housing (homelessness).
 Rent collected as a program fee, supported by income assistance.
 No provisions noted for social or nonmarket housing.
 Four (4) years for Non-Profits, Community Care Facilities and Athletic or Services Clubs, subject to annual renewal.
 Ten (10) years for Places of Worship and Independent School, subject to annual renewal.
-Percentage of total services or programs benefiting residents of the City: Greater than or equal to 75% Greater than or equal to 25% and less than 75% Less than 25% No Exemption Exemptions are generally for 100% of the assessed value but policy articulates the percentage can be at Council's discretion.
+Percentage of total services or programs benefiting residents of the City: Greater than or equal to 25% and less than 75% Less than 25% No Exemption Exemptions are generally for 100% of the assessed value but policy articulates the percentage can be at Council's discretion.
 No annual funding cap.
 District of Central Saanich Yes 2023- JUN-16 Supportive housing for seniors or persons with disabilities.
 Non-market housing must include supportive services for seniors or persons with disabilities.
 New affordable rental housing and existing affordable rental housing.
 Supportive - exemption follows a 4-year cycle.
 New affordable housing - 5-year term, final year for applications is 2030.
 Existing affordable housing - approved exemptions will last until 2027, final year for application is 2026.
-Regular PTE policy year's total budge Exemptions are folimit noted on aff Council presentat brought back to C2026 and 2030 to Regular PTE policy is separate from Affordable Housing PTE policy.
+Regular PTE policy is separate from Affordable Housing PTE policy.
 Regular PTE policy will not exceed 1.5% of current year's total budgeted property tax requisition.
 Exemptions are for 100% of the assessed value.
 No limit noted on affordable housing PTE policy.
 Council presentation noted that reports will be brought back to Council after each sunset date in 2026 and 2030 to report back to Council with options for extending the PTEs.